Adaptive Versatile Engine Technology

-The Adaptive Versatile Engine Technology (ADVENT) program was an aircraft engine development program run by the United States Air Force with the goal of developing an efficient adaptive cycle, or variable cycle engine for next generation military aircraft; initial demonstrators were expected to be in the 20,000 lbf (89 kN) thrust class.
+The Adaptive Versatile Engine Technology (ADVENT) program was an aircraft engine development program run by the United States Air Force with the goal of developing an efficient adaptive cycle, or variable cycle engine for next generation military aircraft; the technology is designed to be scalable, with initial demonstrators expected to be in the 20,000 lbf (89 kN) thrust class.

-In 2012 the program was succeeded by the Adaptive Engine Technology Demonstrator (AETD) program; work continued in 2016 under the Adaptive Engine Transition Program (AETP), which focused on developing and testing a 45,000 lbf (200 kN) thrust class adaptive cycle engine for potential F-35 re-engining.
-A subsequent Next Generation Adaptive Propulsion (NGAP) program was also launched for a related 35,000–40,000 lbf (156–178 kN) thrust class engine to power the Next Generation Air Dominance crewed fighter aircraft.
+In 2012 the program was succeeded by the Adaptive Engine Technology Demonstrator (AETD) program; work continued in 2016 under the Adaptive Engine Transition Program (AETP), which focused on developing and testing a 45,000 lbf (200 kN) thrust class adaptive cycle engine for potential re-engining of the tri-service F-35 multirole strike fighter.
+A subsequent Next Generation Adaptive Propulsion (NGAP) program was also launched for a related 35,000 lbf (156 kN) thrust class engine to power F-47 crewed air superiority fighter as part of the Next Generation Air Dominance family of systems.

 Objective

 The objective of ADVENT is to develop an engine that is optimized for several design points, rather than the traditional single point.
 Instead of having an engine that is designed solely for high speed (like many current fighter engines are) or for high fuel efficiency (like many current commercial engines are), the final ADVENT engine would be designed to operate at both those conditions.
 Specific goals include reducing average fuel consumption by 25% and reducing the temperature of cooling air produced by the engine.